Advice & support

 The government has told Integrated Care Boards to reduce their running costs by 50% between October and December 2025 and move towards acting ‘primarily as strategic commissioners’.

-• NHS England has sent ICBs a Model ICB Blueprint to guide their planning.
-Described as a ‘working document’, it has been shared widely with ICB staff, and outlines what functions to transfer out of ICBs, what to grow and what functions to keep.
+- NHS England has shared a Model ICB Blueprint with ICBs to guide their planning.
+Described as a ‘working document’, it outlines which functions will transfer out of ICBs, which will be added or expanded, and which existing functions ICBs will keep.

-• ICBs must still submit plans ‘to live within’ their reduced running costs for sign off by 31 May, with ICB plan templates then ‘sense checked’ nationally and possibly adjusted in June.
+- ICBs must still submit plans ‘to live within’ their reduced running costs for sign off by 31 May.
+ICB’s plan templates will then be ‘sense checked’ nationally and possibly adjusted in June.
 Formal consultation with staff and unions would then follow.

-• Factors that could influence adjustments include where ICBs provide functions to other ICBs, co-terminosity with local authorities and effects on other place-based relationships.
+- Factors that could lead to adjustments in running cost budgets include where ICBs provide functions to other ICBs, co-terminosity with local authorities and effects on other place-based relationships.

-• Plans must cover implications for Commissioning Support Units, which provide several services to ICBs.
+- Plans must cover implications for Commissioning Support Units, which provide several services to ICBs.
+Some ICBs are considering ending their contracts with CSUs.

-• NHS England are talking to the Local Government Association, particularly around three functions: SEND; continuing healthcare; and safeguarding.
+- NHS England are talking to the Local Government Association, particularly around three functions: Special Educational Needs and Disabilities (SEND), continuing healthcare and safeguarding.

-• Work on a ‘Model Region’ is underway and unions have asked for input on this and for stronger engagement with regional social partnership forums.
+- Work on a ‘Model Region’ is underway and unions have asked for consultations on this, as well as a stronger role for regional social partnership forums in developing the plans.

-• Plans for both ICBs and regional structures may need adjustment after the 10-year plan is published — with some changes needing new legislation.
+- When the Ten Year Plan is published, plans for both ICBs and regional structures may need to be adjusted again, with some changes needing new legislation.

-• NHS England will issue guidance and FAQs to drive consistent approaches between ICBs and have undertaken to involve unions nationally in developing these.
+- NHS England is preparing FAQs to encourage a consistent approach between ICBs and have agreed to involve unions nationally in developing these.

-• the method and pace of the change demanded and lack of engagement of staff and unions in planning;
+- the method and pace of the change demanded, and lack of engagement with staff and unions in planning

-• the scale of cuts expected now before reassigning or removing existing functions and accountabilities; and
+- the scale of cuts expected before reassigning or removing existing functions and accountabilities

-• the risks this creates — including loss of skills and experience, damage to staff morale, upheaval and uncertainty affecting service delivery.
+- the risks this creates — including the loss of skills and experience, damage to staff morale, upheaval and uncertainty affecting service delivery.

 Members must join MiP before any formal change programme starts to ensure they can access the union’s support.